Posted by jenstar

 Not a ranking boost

-There isn’t an additional incentivized reason to use AMP strictly for ranking purposes.
+However, there isn’t an additional incentivized reason to use AMP strictly for ranking purposes.
 Don’t switch everything to AMP simply because you think you’ll get an additional ranking boost to help you beat out competitors.

 There are indirect ranking benefits, though.
 For example, if searchers seek out AMP results, some sites could see higher clickthrough rates on their AMP pages.
 And as consumer awareness grows about AMP, that will likely rise.